pumpkin-code/dsba-wshp05/README.md

-# DSBA Introduction to programming Workhop 1
+# DSBA Introduction to Programming // Workshop 5 Code

-Please read instructions in PDF file carefully.
+Fall semester 2019/20

+Dealing with chars and strings.